yo998/starter-hugo-academic/content/home/gallery.md

 weight: 66

 title: Gallery
-subtitle: Hanyu Zhu was born in Chongqing
+subtitle: Hanyu Zhu was born in Chongqing.
+Kai has a keen interest in traditional Chinese culture including calligraphy, painting, history, poems, etc. He once served as the organizer of History & Art Club during his study at Tsinghua and Beijing Jiaotong University.

 design:
   columns: '1'